Conical geodesic bicombings on subsets of normed vector spaces: Introduction

-It is a direct consequence of a result of S. Gähler and G. Murphy that the only conical geodesic bicombing on a normed vector space is the one that consists of the linear geodesics, cf. \cite[Theorem 1]{murphy}.
-With a mild geometric assumption on the norm, we show in Section~\ref{Sec:uniqueness} that already a conical geodesic bicombing on an open subset of a normed vector space locally consists of linear geodesics.
-More generally, we get the following result:
+This generalizes the result for proper metric spaces established in \cite{descombes2015asymptotic}.
+Next, we consider conical bicombings on convex subsets of normed spaces.
+Quite surprisingly, it follows directly from a result of Gähler and Murphy \cite[Theorem 1]{murphy} that the only conical bicombing on a normed vector space is the one consisting of linear segments.
+With a mild geometric assumption on the norm, we obtain in Section~\ref{Sec:uniqueness} a local version of this uniqueness result.